 For each of the failures, an estimate of the time required to diagnose, isolation, repair or replace and confirm function/operation has been made.

-An estimate of the power outage rate was obtained by looking through the electronic logs for the period 6/1/2013 through 6/1/2014.
+An estimate of the power outage rate for L1 was obtained by looking through the electronic logs for the period 6/1/2013 through 6/1/2014.
 Even short power “glitches” lasting a few seconds causes many of the interferometer detector systems to shut down and require a careful sequence of re-booting.
 For L1 there were 16 power outage events in the last year, of which only 5 had significant duration (many minutes or more).

-For H1 there appear to have only been 4 events.
+At H1 there appear to have only been 4 events in the period 6/1/2013 through 6/1/2014.
+Note that in the entire past history at LHO a few (order of 3) power failures were due to onsite shorts rather than a PUD failure (e.g. a snake across the power bus).

 It is currently difficult to estimate the duration of the impact of a power outage, beyond the duration of the outage itself.
 Here I have assumed a minimum 4 hour impact (in steady-state operations, once all procedures for re-start are well established).
 With this assumption, based on the last year of L1 experience, the total power outage impact is 83 hours, or 0.95%.
-This motivates implementation of adding UPS systems to all interferometer detector systems (not just the mass storage room computers); This is an item on the potential liens on aLIGO project contingency.
+This is the motivation to consider adding UPS systems to all interferometer detector systems (not just the mass storage room computers).

-Software Failures
+The 1 week vent, plus 2 week pump-down time, is for planned (scheduled) in-vacuum repairs which we find are are necessary/required, or desirable.
+These repairs/activities are defined in the table by reference to "event #1, in-vacuum maintenance".
+As noted in the table, we can operate with a single ISI sensor failure and a single OSEM failure per suspension stage (in general).
+(Note that these activities are in parallel, so one does not add the % times.)
+However, we can't operate with multiple sensor failures per assembly, so at some point we should plan a replacement.
+I put these activities into the maintenance category because it is deferred repair (not a prompt response to a hardware failure).

+However, these estimates (from the subsystem experts) are based on some rather pessimistic MTBF estimates.
+While using pessimistic MTBF estimates are conservative for sparing analysis, they unrealistic skew the availability/uptime estimate.
+Some targeted re-evaluations of the MTBF estimates/guesses are necessary to improve the availability estimate.
+Note in particular that the pessimistic MTBF for the IO optics (coupled with their shear number) results in an unrealistically high "failure" (degradation) number per year.

+The hardware failures are only for critical hardware.
+So PEM, HWS and OptLevs failures do not reduce downtime; They are assumed to be addressed as the opportunity arises during a weekly maintenance period.
+The table lists these scheduled repairs in the table by reference to "event #2, weekly maintenance period".

+The items in the table with no event reference (NA) are assumed to require prompt attention and thus reduce availability directly:

+However note that repair of non-trivial hardware failures can only occur (more or less) immediately if they occur during normal work hours.
+If a non-trivial hardware failure occurs during the owl shift or a weekend, it will necessarily take considerably longer to repair, since it will require expert science or engineering staff to make the repair/replacement.
+This has not yet been factored into the analysis.
+This will increase somewhat the 3.48% estimate for repair time for failures requiring prompt attention.Software Failures